aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XSLFO to PPSM" h2="Export XSLFO to PPSM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert XSLFO to PPSM within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful and efficient way to manipulate documents, spreadsheets, and presentations.

+The first step in the process of converting XSLFO to PPSM is to use Aspose.PDF for Java to export XSLFO to PPTX.
+This component provides a wide range of features that enable developers to create, edit, and manipulate PDF documents.
+It also provides the ability to export XSLFO to PPTX, which is the format required for the next step in the process.

+Once the XSLFO has been exported to PPTX, the next step is to use Aspose.Slides for Java PowerPoint Processing API to convert PPTX to PPSM.
+This component provides a comprehensive set of features that enable developers to create, edit, and manipulate PowerPoint presentations.
+It also provides the ability to convert PPTX to PPSM, which is the final format required for the conversion process.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XSLFO to PPSM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XSLFO to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSM.
+Aspose.Total for Java provides a powerful and efficient way to convert XSLFO to PPSM within any Java J2SE, J2EE, or J2ME application.
+By using Aspose.PDF for Java to export XSLFO to PPTX and Aspose.Slides for Java PowerPoint Processing API to convert PPTX to PPSM, developers can quickly and easily convert XSLFO to PPSM.
+This suite of components provides a comprehensive set of features that enable developers to create, edit, and manipulate documents, spreadsheets, and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}